philipturner/swift-colab/README.md

 ## How to run Swift on Google Colab

-Open [this template] for a Swift Colab notebook.
-Do not create one directly from Google Drive, as that is configured for Python.
+Copy [this template](https://drive.google.com/file/d/1pNTwbwII3VzICULNorwNN8-UNBrrJLZi/view?usp=sharing) of a Swift Colab notebook.
+Do not create one directly from Google Drive, as notebooks are configured for Python by default.
 Copy the following command into the first code cell and run it:

 ```python
 !curl https://raw.githubusercontent.com/philipturner/swift-colab/pre-release/0.1/install_swift.sh --output install_swift.sh && bash install_swift.sh 5.5.2 # Replace 5.5.2 with newest Swift version